Dallas Moms Blog is excited to partner with Dallas metroplex The Little Gym locations for a weekly sponsored series on children’s health and fitness!

 * * * * *

-Please Note :: The Little Gym is graciously sponsoring our “Soar into Healthy Habits” series…and we would not have it any other way!
-We are passionate about all that they are doing to encourage children’s health and fitness!
-If you’re looking for your kids to become more active in a fun and engaging way, contact The Little Gym and try an introductory experience to help support you in keeping your kids healthy and happy!
+Please Note: The Little Gym is graciously sponsoring our “Soar into Healthy Habits” series…and we would not have it any other way!
+We are passionate about all that they are doing for children and moms, and we encourage you to contact them to to try an introductory experience to help support you in keeping your kids healthy and happy!

 To learn more about The Little Gym’s programs for ages 4 months to 12 years, make sure to visit their website or contact a location nearest you!